trenta3dev/wafwfy/README.md

 howto
 -----

-Run the server with
+Run the server with (it will be available at http://localhost:7998 ):

     python wafwfy/manage.py runserver

-Then run celery with
+then run celery with:

     python wafwfy/manage.py celery